OnofreyLab/volumetry-net/README.md

 **Clinical relevance statement:** Liver volumetry, anatomic localization, and extraction of quantitative imaging biomarkers require accurate segmentation, but manual segmentation is time-consuming.
 A deep convolutional neural network demonstrates fast and accurate segmentation performance on T1-weighted portal-venous MRI.

+## Using Volumetry-Net

+### Prerequisites

+Clone this repository to your local machine.
+Install the necessary dependencies by creating a conda environment from the `environment.yml` file located in the root directory of this repository.

+### Using the Liver Segmentation Model on Portal-Venous Phase MRI

+To perform model inference on your data, follow these steps:
+1. Activate the conda environment from the `environment.yml` file
+2. Open the `Automated Segmentation Inference.ipynb` notebook from the notebooks directory.
+The notebook contains detailed instructions for running the model inference.
+3. Update the `MODEL_ROOT_PATH` variable within the notebook to point to the directory where you have saved the trained model on your local machine.
+4. Update the the `OUTPUT_PATH` variable within the notebook to point to the directory where you want to save out the generated liver segmentations.

+Notice: If want to change the naming convention of the output segmentation masks you can modify the `output_file_name` parameter in the `inference` function.

 ## Author information

 **Affiliations**